LexSerest/warsow-slide/README.md

 Files slide for Warsow Game

+### Bulid and run

+`$ chmod +x build.sh && ./build.sh`

+And copy all files from "dict" to <warsow>/basewsw
+If you want to start your own server, additionally copy the files from "source" to "<warsow>/basewsw/configs/server"

 ## Files
 * Slide gametype (Rocket Launcher, Grenade Launcher, Instagib (for Allow/Disallow use vote))
 * Maps (slide\_arena\_remix, bipbeta2 (just in case))